Solar Panel Cleaning Cost

 Do I Need To Remove Snow From My Solar Panels?

-Not really, especially if you’re based in the UK.
+Most UK homeowners don't need to remove snow from their solar panels.
 Because most panels are fitted at an angle, light snow just slides off or melts on its own as soon as the sun comes out.
-If you ever get heavy, settled snow that’s blocking the panels for days, save yourself the danger of climbing up there yourself.
-Get a specialist in who has the correct safety gear.
+If you ever get heavy, settled snow that’s blocking the panels for days, it's worth calling in a specialist to clear it safely.

 Ready to get a price for your home improvement project?